Bioethicists Unravel Thorny Issues

 A national resource

-Established in 2005, the Treuman Katz Center for Pediatric Bioethics at Seattle Children’s was the first program in the U.S. to focus exclusively on ethical issues in pediatric medicine and research.
+Established in 2005, the Treuman Katz Center for Pediatric Bioethics and Palliative Care at Seattle Children’s was the first program in the U.S. to focus exclusively on ethical issues in pediatric medicine and research.
 Like many healthcare institutions, Seattle Children’s has long had providers on hand to help clinicians, researchers, patients and their families arrive at mutually acceptable solutions to complicated medical situations that don’t have easy answers.

 Seattle Children’s wanted to take it further – to be a national resource for stimulating discussion, research and problem solving about the complex medical circumstances that affect families, healthcare institutions and society.